wandb/docs/docs/guides/launch/launch-jobs.md

 # Launch a run

-Use W&B launch to queue up jobs for execution on a particular compute resource.
-Users submit workloads in the form of jobs to a launch queue, then any agent polling on that queue can pop a workload and execute it according to the configuration and type of the queue, e.g. via Docker, Kubernetes, etc. Queues can be created by and for individual W&B users, or shared across W&B Teams.
-In either case, queue setup should be done once and then jobs can be added to the queue as needed.
-In this guide, we will walk through how to add jobs to a launch queue once it has been set up.
+Use W&B launch to queue jobs for execution by a launch agent.
+The following guide demonstrates how to submit runs to a queue.

 ## Add jobs to your queue
 Add jobs to your queue interactively with the W&B App or programmatically with the CLI.